-Examples of hormone-based pharmacologic treatments for vasomotor symptoms are summarized in Table 1.
+Examples of hormone-based pharmacological treatments for vasomotor symptoms are summarized in Table 1.

 A study using citalopram to evaluate hot flashes examined how much of a reduction in hot flashes was needed to have a positive impact on activities of daily living and general health-related quality of life.
 The authors reported that hot flashes had to be reduced at least 46% for women to report significant improvements in the degree of bother they experienced in daily activities.

-In a randomized study of paroxetine versus placebo in postmenopausal gynecological cancer survivors, paroxetine significantly reduced the severity and frequency of hot flashes and nighttime awakening attributed to vasomotor symptoms, with improvement in sleep duration.[Level of evidence: I]
+In a randomized study of paroxetine versus placebo in postmenopausal survivors of gynecological cancer, paroxetine significantly reduced the severity and frequency of hot flashes and nighttime awakening attributed to vasomotor symptoms, with improvement in sleep duration.[Level of evidence: I]

 Agents that have been evaluated in phase II trials but have not shown efficacy include bupropion, aprepitant, and desipramine.[Level of evidence: II] Interestingly, these agents do not primarily modulate serotonin.
 In addition, randomized clinical trials with sertraline have not provided convincing evidence of its efficacy in hot flash management.[36,37,38][Level of evidence: I]

-Examples of nonhormonal pharmacologic treatments for vasomotor symptoms are summarized in Table 2.
+Examples of nonhormonal pharmacological treatments for vasomotor symptoms are summarized in Table 2.

 In a prospective observational study of 80 women initiating adjuvant tamoxifen therapy for newly diagnosed breast cancer, variant CYP2D6 genotypes and concomitant use of SSRI CYP2D6 inhibitors resulted in reduced endoxifen levels.
-Variant CYP2D6 genotypes do not produce functional CYP2D6 enzymes.[Level of evidence: II] Since this study was published, several researchers have been evaluating the clinical implications of this finding.;[52,53,54][Level of evidence: II] One study followed more than 1,300 women for a median of 6.3 years and concluded that women who were poor metabolizers or heterozygous extensive/intermediate metabolizers (hence, less CYP2D6 activity) had higher rates of recurrence, worse event-free survival, and worse disease-free survival than did women who were extensive metabolizers.
-Similarly, a retrospective cohort study of more than 2,400 women in Ontario who were being treated with tamoxifen and had overlapping treatment with an SSRI has been completed.
-Authors concluded that women who concomitantly used paroxetine and tamoxifen had an increased risk of death that was proportionate to the amount of time they used these agents together.[Level of evidence: II]
+Variant CYP2D6 genotypes do not produce functional CYP2D6 enzymes.[Level of evidence: II] Since this study was published, several researchers have evaluated the clinical implications of this finding.;[52,53,54][Level of evidence: II] One study followed more than 1,300 women for a median of 6.3 years and concluded that women who were poor metabolizers or heterozygous extensive/intermediate metabolizers (hence, less CYP2D6 activity) had higher rates of recurrence, worse event-free survival, and worse disease-free survival than did women who were extensive metabolizers.
+Similarly, authors of a retrospective cohort study of more than 2,400 women in Ontario, Canada, who were being treated with tamoxifen and had overlapping treatment with an SSRI concluded that women who concomitantly used paroxetine and tamoxifen had an increased risk of death that was proportionate to the amount of time they used these agents together.[Level of evidence: II]

 The clinical implications of these changes and of other CYP2D6 genotypes have not yet been elucidated, but the pharmacokinetic interaction between tamoxifen and the newer antidepressants used to treat hot flashes merits further study.
 Likewise, the risk of soy phytoestrogen use on breast cancer recurrence and/or progression has not yet been clarified.
 Soy phytoestrogens are weak estrogens found in plant foods.
 In vitro models suggest that these compounds have a biphasic effect on mammary cell proliferation that is dependent on intracellular concentrations of phytoestrogen and estradiol.